1920s Mens Fashion – Fashion clothing styles

 The Mens Dress Reform Party

 Tans became popular and the Sunlight League urged the benefits of fresh air and sunshine.
-There was also a dress reform league in 20s menswear, the Men’s Dress Reform Party, who suggested sandals instead of shoes, shorts rather than trousers, decorative shirts or blouses instead of stiffly starched affairs, and no ties at all.
+There was also a dress reform league in 1920s mens fashion, the Men’s Dress Reform Party, who suggested sandals instead of shoes, shorts rather than trousers, decorative shirts or blouses instead of stiffly starched affairs, and no ties at all.
 And this, not for beach-wear, but for everyday life.
 (Was it sunnier in Britain then?)
 Clothes for men did become relaxed generally from then onwards, although not to that extent for most.
 Maybe they wore a soft collar and no tie in the street, forgoing the embroidered blouse.